Ethics and Compliance

-All employees are expected to be aware of and perform their duties and responsibilities in compliance with all applicable provisions of federal, state, local laws, statues, regulations, and the policies and procedures of the College.
+All employees are expected to be aware of and perform their duties and responsibilities in compliance with all applicable provisions of federal, state, local laws, statutes, regulations, and the policies and procedures of the College.

 - Who has to complete ethics and compliance training?

 All employees must complete ethics and compliance training.
 New employees must complete training within 30 days of their hire date.
 In addition, training is provided to all employees on an annual basis.
-Specialized training for employees who have grant related responsibilities is also provided on an annual basis.
+Specialized training for employees who have grant-related responsibilities is also provided on an annual basis.

 - What is the EthicsPoint and how does it work?